mostjs/core/docs/concepts.rst

 As the message travels, it composes a :ref:`Sink` chain analogous to the stream chain.
 Finally, the origin begins to produce its events when the message reaches it.
 With the exception of a few combinators (such as :ref:`delay`), events propagate *synchronously* “forward” through the sink chain.

+Always async
+^^^^^^^^^^^^

-**Note**: a stream must not *begin* producing events synchronously.
+.. warning:: a :ref:`Stream` must not *begin* producing events synchronously.
 It must schedule the *start* of its production by using the :ref:`Scheduler` passed to its :ref:`run <Stream>` method.
 Once it has started, it may then produce events synchronously.

+Most's architecture requires that all :ref:`Streams <Stream>` must never propagate an event (i.e. call any method on the sink they were given) before their :ref:`run <Stream>` method returns.

+The reason for this guarantee is that some kinds of events must always be async, such example DOM events.
+If some other kinds of events were allowed to be synchronous, it would create a serious problem: if some library returned a :ref:`Streams <Stream>` to your code, you could not know whether it will produce events synchronously or asynchronously, and whether its side effects will occur before or after :ref:`run <Stream>` returns.

+That "maybe sync, maybe async" behavior leads to race conditions and hard-to-debug problems that may only appear under very specific conditions which are hard to reproduce.

+It would mean that developers always have to think about the possibility of both sync and async events when writing any code that uses a :ref:`Stream`, and would make mostjs internals much more difficult to reason about.

+For those reasons, mostjs requires :ref:`run <Stream>` never to propagate an event synchronously.

 Event propagation
 -----------------